psipred/ansible_config/2023_deploy_notes.md

 As a worker install the bits
 probably comment out the mod-wsgi and mod-wsgi-httpd versions

+Probably need to find all other pacakges that have a requirements.txt (merizo, s4pred, dmpfold2)
 ``` bash
 su django_worker
 cd ~